Jhansi: Economy

+In 2023, the Uttar Pradesh government announced plans to develop Jhansi as part of the Bundelkhand Industrial Development Authority.
+This initiative aims to create a new industrial township, potentially boosting the region's economic growth and employment opportunities.

 Transport

 The city is connected to other parts of India by railways and major highways.

 Railways

 Jhansi has its own division in the North Central Railway zone of Indian Railways.
 It lies on the main Delhi-Chennai and Delhi-Mumbai lines.
-The station code is VGLB.
-Trains for every part of the country are available 24*7, The first ever Shatabdi Express commenced it's journey from New Delhi to Jhansi Jn.
-Each and Every trains stops at Jhansi Jn.
+The station code is VGLJ.
+Trains for every part of the country are available 24*7, The first ever Shatabdi Express commenced its journey from New Delhi to Jhansi Jn.
+Each and every train stops at Jhansi Jn.

 Road transport

 Jhansi is located at the junction of these National Highways: National Highway 27 (India) from Gujarat to Assam; National Highway 75 (India) from Gwalior to Rewa via Chhatarpur; National Highway 44 (India) from Jammu to Kanyakumari; and National Highway 39 (India).
 Thus, Jhansi commands a strategic position in the roadways network as highways in five different directions diverge from it.

-The towns and major cities connected to it are Datia, Gwalior, Lalitpur, Agra, New Delhi, Bhopal, Allahabad, Kanpur, Lucknow, Babina, Orchha, Banda, Shivpuri, Chhatarpur, Unnao Balaji, and Sagar.
+The towns and major cities connected to it are Datia, Gwalior, Lalitpur, Agra, New Delhi, Bhopal, Prayagraj, Kanpur, Lucknow, Babina, Orchha, Banda, Shivpuri, Chhatarpur, Unnao Balaji, and Sagar.